ITIL Framework Explained (Updated)

 Since that time, the ITIL framework has been employed by many organizations across the globe.

-The concept of the ITIL framework originates from the service desk, which is the team responsible for logging incidents or requests.
-It then further leads to incident management, change management, problem management, release management, and so on.
+The ITIL framework's concept originates from the service desk, the team responsible for logging incidents or requests.
+It then leads to incident management, change management, problem management, and release management.
+ITIL has become a critical tool for organizations looking to standardize, optimize, and continuously improve their IT service management practices globally.

 ITIL Framework 1